The stepping-stones to becoming a researcher

 It’s rare at Tier I universities for undergraduate students to be involved in such important research.
 But Alex is getting that opportunity as the recipient of the Jonathan and Susan Rich Undergraduate Research Scholarship in Chemistry.

 “It was my first stepping-stone to becoming a researcher my freshman year, as well as a teaching assistant, a mentor and now potentially to be included as an author on a paper.
-I want to contribute what no one but a computational chemist can do.
+I want to contribute what no one but a computational chemist can.
 That’s my passion.”

 Donors to the Forever True, For Iowa State campaign provided critical support to enable more students like Alex to work with world-class faculty researchers on some of the most pressing challenges of our time.